IMPORTANT NOTICE – Please Read

 West Hazleton, PA 18201

 - Community Update - November 2014 (PDF) (2 p, 1.58 MB)

 - EPA Selects Final Cleanup Plan for the Valmont TCE Superfund Site.
 Read the details in the "Record of Decision (PDF) (151 pp, 4.33 MB)."

 - The recent extraction/injection well pilot study showed that the process was effective at treating groundwater.

 The EPA is dedicated to providing you with timely and accurate information about our work at this site.
 If you have any questions or concerns, please contact:

 On This Page

-- EPA conducted an annual inspection of residential subslab depressurization systems in August 2012.
+- EPA will inspect residential sub slab depressurization systems in August 2015.

 - The site is located in Valmont Industrial Park on Jaycee Drive near Deer Run Road in Hazle Township and West Hazleton Borough.
 The site also includes an area of groundwater contamination which extends from the facility to the northeast in the area of Twin Oaks Road, Bent Pine Road, and Deer Run Road.

 - Initially, in 1963, Valmont TCE was developed by CAN DO, Inc., but ownership has changed hands several times since then.